 Why is it necessary for PID to inspect my backflow device?

-The State of California Administrative Code, Title 17 and Rule 11-16 of the Rules and Regulations of the Paradise Irrigation District require us to do so.
+The State of California Administrative Code, Title 17 and chapter 6.14 of the Policy & Procedures of the Paradise Irrigation District require us to do so.
 Any customer who has a device on their property are required to have certified annual inspections made to test for their tightness and reliability.

 What are some of the hazards backflow devices prevent?

 Contamination or pollution of a water system is usually brought about by a cross-connection to any systems containing auxiliary water supplies which may be polluted or contaminated; irrigation systems which may be polluted or contaminated with fertilizers, pesticides or other objectionable materials.

 What do I do if my device has failed inspection?

 The backflow device will have to be repaired and retested.

 The District has a distribution system that consists of 169 miles of water pipeline.
 The pipes that are in the ground need replacement due to age and type of material.

 Why is it necessary to replace District pipes?

 Over time coatings fail, corrosion occurs and leaks occur.
 Over the years as the population density increases smaller pipe sizes aren't sufficient to provide flow so pipe sizes have to be increased.